Members of Department of Science

 Earth is very generous.

-People are very mean.
+People are very

 Let us all help our mother earth.